 Remember that the list will only display Tasks for Projects where the Project Status is "In Progress" or "Not Started" and where there are tasks assigned to you.
 However, when you search for tasks, it will return all projects with tasks assigned to you.
 The task subject is truncated but will display the full task subject when you hover over it.

-To enter time, click on a task.
 The New Time Entry window will open.

 Because you have selected the task for which you need to enter time, the first two fields (Object Type and Record) will be pre-populated for you and do not need to be changed.